 Contracts and Policies for Childcare

-Contracts and policies are so important for your childcare business.
-If you don’t treat your business like a business, it will not run as well as it should and you will probably end up burning out.
+Contracts and policies for childcare are important for your business.
+Without them, your business will be much harder to keep a handle on.
+This is one way people burn out in this business.
+You NEED a daycare contract.
 If you are having trouble establishing your paperwork for your business, read on and find out how to develop it in a systematic and simple way.

 Contracts deal with time and money, policies are rules about other things.
 Contracts must be signed if you change any part of them, policies can be changed as you wish.
 The contract is a legal binding document, the policies just help spell out expectations.
 Tom Copeland has some great advice on writing a contract, click here to check it out.

 Your business rules can be whatever you want them to be with the exception of any type of discrimination.
 Think about what is most important to you and set your business up with those rules.
-Click here to see what many seasoned childcare providers think are the most important rules.
+Click here to see what many seasoned childcare providers think are the most important rules to include in their contracts and policies for childcare.

 Your contract should state the days and hours you are open and which of those hours care is available for this family.
 Some providers are open something like 12 hours a day, but only watch each child for a certain number of hours such as 9.